nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 The output ripple at worst case will be $0.03(6) = 0.18 \ V = 180 \ mV$

 Buck converter boards will be used to drop the 12 V supply voltage to 6 V for all components needing 6 V to operate.
 These buck converters are shown on the electrical schematic above.
+Below is an LTSpice simulation of the buck converters in operation.
+As you can see, they step down the input voltage to the desired value as well as raise the current.

+(LTSPICE MODEL HERE)

 Due to issues with LTSpice, further simulations will use voltage drops as a representation for the buck converter model.
 Using the buck converter model itself caused many issues in regards to the simulation.
 Spice would crash each time the buck converter model was added to a schematic, regardless of if it was connected or not.

-### **Emergency stop button**

-The emergency stop button will need to have a flyback diode connected to the two output lines of the button to prevent sudden voltage spikes when current is interrupted.

-The E-stop button was chosen to be a 2 channel normally closed switch.
-This was chosen so power can be broken from locomotion, consumption and sorting all together with one button as shown in the electrical schematic above.

 ### **Motor simulations**